csm/anomalies/README.md

     * Inputs:
         * Your custom error code (usually a string, but may be whatever you like).
         * A description string of your custom error code.

+## Immutable Values

+This library can optionally support [immutable](https://www.npmjs.com/package/immutable) data structures, by passing in a immutable Map to `isAnomaly` or `isRetriable`, and you can get an immutable value from `toObject` or `toResponse` if you pass a second argument `asImmutable = true`.